Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Acknowledgement

 \section{Acknowledgement}

 Computer time allocation 'plgnnformontecarlo' on the Prometheus supercomputer hosted by AGH Cyfronet in Krak\'{o}w, Poland was used through the polish PLGRID consortium.
-T.S. kindly acknowledges support of the Polish National Science Center (NCN) Grant No.\,2019/32/C/ST2/00202.
+This research was funded in part by the Polish National Science Center (NCN) grants No.\,2019/32/C/ST2/00202 and 2021/43/D/ST2/03375.
+For the purpose of Open Access, the author has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
+T.S. kindly acknowledges support of the Faculty of Physics, Astronomy and Applied Computer Science, Jagiellonian University Grant No.\,2021-N17/MNS/000062.
+This research was funded by the Priority Research Area Digiworld under the program Excellence Initiative – Research University at the Jagiellonian University in Kraków.